IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :AllowApiTokenLookupViaApi
 ++++++++++++++++++++++++++

-The Dataverse software 4.8.1 and below allowed API Token lookup via API but for better security this has been disabled by default.
+The Dataverse Software 4.8.1 and below allowed API Token lookup via API but for better security this has been disabled by default.
 Set this to true if you really want the old behavior.

 ``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:AllowApiTokenLookupViaApi``